-As in 2015, in this period tourism activities in this Andean country were related to: a) cultural tourism associated with Inca and pre-Inca architecture and archaeological ruins and other national monuments (e.g., Machu Picchu) and b) ecotourism and nature tourism generally associated with public and private protected areas; and c) extreme sports such as mountain climbing, mountain biking and canoeing (CEPF 2015).
+As in 2015, tourism activities in Peru are currently centered on a) cultural tourism associated with Inca and pre-Inca architecture and archaeological ruins and other national monuments (e.g., Machu Picchu); b) ecotourism and nature tourism generally associated with public and private protected areas; and c) extreme sports such as mountain climbing, mountain biking and canoeing (CEPF 2015).
 However, ecotourism activities have diversified in the hotspot, with CEPF funding in some cases.
-By 2020, an ecotourism and marketing plan was developed for the Amazon Biodiversity Conservation Initiatives Network (RED DBA by its acronym in Spanish), in the Northwestern corridor of Peru where the Abra Patricia-Alto Mayo (PER7), Cordillera de Colán (PER28), Río Uctubamba (PER84) and Abra Pardo de Miguel (PER6) KBAs are located.
+By 2020, an ecotourism and marketing plan was developed for the Amazon Biodiversity Conservation Initiatives Network (RED DBA by its acronym in Spanish), in the Northwestern Corridor of Peru where the Abra Patricia-Alto Mayo (PER7), Cordillera de Colán (PER28), Río Uctubamba (PER84) and Abra Pardo de Miguel (PER6) KBAs are located.
 With CEPF funds, a participatory strategic plan for tourism promotion and development and a network of tourism operators and enterprises was created and executed for the Vilcanota Cordillera Corridor (KBA Kosñipata-Carabaya, PER44).
 This initiative was undertaken by the NGO Ayuda para Vida Silvestre Amenazada (Help for Endangered Wildlife) and the Frankfurt Zoological Society.